daanverraes/Supporting-Information/arXiv:2502.19501v1/README.md

 ## Electronic Structure and Dimer Model

 This setup enables DFT calculations, Wannierization and cRPA calculations for the unit cell optimized at 2 GPa.
+The calculations should be performed in this order.
 Some of the calculations require the output of previous ones as input files and are not always given.
 The correct input files for each step are given below (the asterix denotes a calculation-specific file):

 **DFT groundstate calculation (SCF)**
 - INCAR*